The James Bond Dossier: Critical endeavours

-In the 1968 essay 'A New James Bond', anthologised in What Became of Jane Austen?
+In the 1968 essay "A New James Bond", anthologised in What Became of Jane Austen?
 And Other Questions (1970), Kingsley Amis revisits the literary character, and explains why he accepted the commission of writing Colonel Sun (1968), discusses the challenge of impersonating the writer Ian Fleming, and explores the stylistic and world-view differences among the spy novels of Ian Fleming, John le Carré, and Len Deighton.
-Moreover, under the pseudonym 'Lt.-Col. William "Bill" Tanner' — M.'s CoS and 007's best friend in SIS — Amis wrote his second Bond book, The Book of Bond, or Every Man His Own 007 (1965), a tongue-in-cheek, how-to-manual to help every man find his own inner secret agent.
+Moreover, under the pseudonym Lt.-Col. William "Bill" Tanner – M.'s chief of staff and 007's best friend in SIS – Amis wrote his second Bond book, The Book of Bond, or Every Man His Own 007 (1965), a tongue-in-cheek, how-to-manual to help every man find his own inner secret agent.